tarantool/doc/doc/reference/reference_sql/sql_plus_lua.rst

 :ref:`_REFERENTIAL_CONSTRAINTS <sql__referential_constraints_view>` nearly equivalent to INFORMATION_SCHEMA.REFERENTIAL_CONSTRAINTS |br|
 :ref:`_CHECK_CONSTRAINTS <sql__check_constraints_view>` nearly equivalent to INFORMATION_SCHEMA.CHECK_CONSTRAINTS |br|
 :ref:`_TABLE_CONSTRAINTS <sql__table_constraints_view>` nearly equivalent to INFORMATION_SCHEMA.TABLE_CONSTRAINTS. |br|
-For each view we show an example of a SELECT from the view, and the code.
+For each view there will be an example of a SELECT from the view, and the code.
 Users who want metadata can simply copy the code.
 Use this code only with Tarantool version 2.3.0 or later.
 With an earlier Tarantool version, a :ref:`PRAGMA statement <sql_pragma>` may be useful.